 Society garlic flower Tulbaghia has lilac-pink flower colors small in size.

-The flowers are fragrant showy and attract pollinators such as hummingbirds, butterflies, and bees.
+The tubular flowers are fragrant and showy and attract pollinators such as hummingbirds, butterflies, and bees.

-The plant produces flowers in all warm weather.
+The plant produces flowers in all warm weather in summer.

-It’s growing season will vary depending upon your climate.
+Its growing season will vary depending on your climate.

-When bruised the leaves and rootstock of society garlic have a strong garlic smell.
+When bruised, the leaves and rootstock of society release a strong smell of garlic.

 Its main bloom time is nearly year-round: